Blog

 Shinsaibashi FANJ

-A serious live house in Higashi-Shinsaibashi.
-Excellent sound and lighting quality, hosting a wide range from indie to major artists.
-Also available for hall rental, accommodating bands wanting to organize self-produced events.
+A serious live house in East Shinsaibashi.
+High-quality sound and lighting, hosting both indie and major artists.
+Also offers hall rentals for bands planning independent events.

 OSAKA MUSE

 An established live house in the America Village area.
-Multi-genre friendly, hosting everything from V-rock to rock and pop.
-Having this many live houses concentrated in just the Shinsaibashi area is Osaka's greatest strength.
-Since they're within walking distance, you can visit multiple venues in a single day.
+Multi-genre compatible, hosting everything from V-kei to rock to pop.
+Osaka's strength is this concentration of live houses just in Shinsaibashi.
+They're all within walking distance, so you can hit multiple venues in a single day.

 America Village DROP

-Located right in the heart of America Village.
-Strong in rock, punk, and alternative genres.
-Frequently features young bands, making it particularly suitable for finding members in your 20s-30s.
+Right in the middle of America Village.
+Strong on rock, punk, and alternative.
+Features many young bands, particularly good for finding members in your 20s and 30s.

-Umeda — Best Accessibility, Hub for Working-Adult Bands
+Umeda — Best Access, Hub for Working Musicians' Bands

-Umeda, Osaka's northern hub, has exceptional traffic convenience.
-JR Osaka Station, Hankyu Umeda Station, Hanshin Umeda Station, Subway Midosuji Line Umeda Station—all major lines converge here.
-Stopping at a studio after work, catching a live on weekends—this convenience makes Umeda the base for working-adult bands.
+Umeda in north-central Osaka has exceptional transportation access.
+JR Osaka Station, Hankyu Umeda Station, Hanshin Umeda Station, and Midosuji Line Umeda Station—all lines converge here.
+Stop by the studio after work, catch a live on weekends—it's convenient for both, making it a hub for working musicians' bands.

 Umeda Shangri-La